American Express is offering 200 Airpoints Dollars for new Card Members of the American Express Airpoints Platinum Card.

 Koru Club fee reductions

-The standard joining fee of $255 is waived for American Express Airpoints Platinum cardholders, while the annual membership fee is reduced by $145 to $435 annually, which helps cover the cost of the annual card fee if you were going to be buying membership anyway.
+The standard joining fee of $255 is waived for American Express Airpoints Platinum Card Members, while the annual membership fee is reduced by $145 to $484 annually, which helps cover the cost of the annual card fee if you were going to be buying membership anyway.

 Insurances and other benefits

-Supplementary cardholders with the card are free, while the card also includes domestic and international travel insurance for you and your family, including coverage for medical expenses, cancellation and baggage/money/documents.
+Supplementary Card Members with the card are free, while the card also includes domestic and international travel insurance for you and your family, including coverage for medical expenses, cancellation and baggage/money/documents, plus smartphone screen insurance.
 You’ll need to check the terms of the insurance to make sure this will cover your own needs.

 Summing up – American Express Airpoints Platinum

-The change from the old Air New Zealand Platinum card repositions the card as a faster Airpoints earning, less-complex card.
+The Airpoints Platinum card is a faster Airpoints earning, less-complex card than the old Air New Zealand Platinum card.
 There are still benefits to holding the card each year outside of earning Airpoints Dollars, but these are less valuable now than the previous free flight.

 Share this article